 Section 16(a) of the Exchange Act requires the Company's executive officers and directors and persons who beneficially own more than 10% of a registered class of the Company's Common Stock to file initial reports of ownership and reports of changes in ownership with the Securities and Exchange Commission.
 Such officers, directors and stockholders are required by Securities and Exchange Commission regulations to furnish the Company with copies of all such reports that they file.
-Based solely upon the Company's review of such forms furnished to the Company during the fiscal year ended June 30, 1999, and written representations from certain reporting persons, the Company believes that all filing requirements applicable to the Company's executive officers, directors and more than 10% stockholders have been complied with, except that Mr. Chopra made one late filing with respect to one transaction and Mr. Syal made one late filing with respect to one transaction.
+Based solely upon the Company's review of such forms furnished to the Company during the fiscal year ended June 30, 2000, and written representations from certain reporting persons, the Company believes that all filing requirements applicable to the Company's executive officers, directors and more than 10% stockholders have been complied with, except that Mr. Good made one late filing with respect to two transactions.